LANL-Seismoacoustics/infraGA/doc/source/physics.rst

         \vec{\nabla} \cdot \left( \mathcal{P}_0^2 \vec{c}_g \right) = \mathcal{P}_0^2 \vec{c}_g \cdot \vec{\nabla} \ln \left( \rho_0 c^3 \psi \right),

-and the resulting amplitude term is defined in terms of the Jacobian, :math:`D \left( s, \vartheta, \varphi \right)` where :math`s`, :math:`\vartheta`, and :math:`\varphi` are the ray length, initial inclination angle, and initial azimuthal angle of the ray path respectively, that describes the coordinate transformation between Cartesian and ray coordinates,
+and the resulting amplitude term is defined in terms of the Jacobian, :math:`D \left( s, \vartheta, \varphi \right)` where :math:`s`, :math:`\vartheta`, and :math:`\varphi` are the ray length, initial inclination angle, and initial azimuthal angle of the ray path respectively, that describes the coordinate transformation between Cartesian and ray coordinates,

     .. math::